This spot has been added by

 A blackbarred hogfish.

-But this spot also allows encounters with more tropical-looking species, native from West Africa, such as the Guinean parrotfish, the Monrovia surgeonfish, the Atlantic rainbow wrasse, as well as the blackbarred hogfish.
-In total, about twenty different fish can be seen Gorée shallows.
+This spot also allows encounters with more tropical-looking species that are native from West Africa.
+There are the Guinean parrotfish, the Monrovia surgeonfish, the Atlantic rainbow wrasse, as well as the blackbarred hogfish.
+In total, about twenty different fish species can be seen Gorée shallows.

 Parrotfish and wrasse in Goree